Meet SelfieCircus and 8 more in Snapchat’s new startup accelerator

 -

 ConBody is facilitating an opportunity-filled lifestyle by empowering our community to realize success lies within.
 We hire formerly incarcerated individuals to build personal discipline through a unique blend of cardiovascular training and bodyweight exercises that take advantage of the resistance properties of everyday objects.
 We apply military techniques to space constraints intimately familiar to city-dwellers and individuals who reside in small, constrained spaces.
-In addition, we’re changing the views of formerly incarcerated individuals to be changed by allowing professionals to interact with formerly incarcerated individuals, which allows to give professionals a different perspective on them.
+In addition, we’re changing the views of formerly incarcerated individuals to be changed by allowing professionals to interact with formerly incarcerated individuals, which gives professionals a different perspective on them.

 Hashtag Our Stories (Durban, South Africa) – an international mobile journalism (MOJO) network, publishing vertical video stories on social media.
 Created by citizens, curated by journalists.